Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 ## What this tool *cannot* do

-We have every confidence in our data (and you can read all about the sources and our methods here).
+We have every confidence in our data (and you can read all about the sources and our methods in the “notes” tab).
 But our experience tells us that demographic and housing data are most powerful when used as starting point.
 In other words, the data provided by this tool alone is not a substitute for engagement with prioritized stakeholders.
 The on-the-ground knowledge of agency staff and the community expertise of residents are also valued sources of information and enhance and refine the shared understanding of this data.